-This module is a classic digital photography tool.
-Unlike other image manipulation software, however, darktable's tone curve acts in Lab color space.
-Thus, it offers three independent curves for L, a, and b channels.
+This module is a classic digital photography tool. darktable's tone curve can work in three different color spaces: RGB, XYZ or Lab.

 In its default state, curves will be straight lines, defined by few anchor nodes.
-You can move the nodes with your mouse to modify the curve.
+You can move the nodes to modify the curve.
 You can generate new nodes by clicking on the curve.
-With ctrl-click you generate a new node at the x-location of the mouse pointer and the corresponging y-location of the current curve - this adds a node without risking to accidentally modify the curve.
+With ctrl-click you generate a new node at the x-location of the mouse pointer and the corresponding y-location of the current curve - this adds a node without risking to accidentally modify the curve.
 Up to 20 nodes per curve can be defined.
 To remove a node, move it out of the widget area.

 A color picker is activated by pressing and will show the picked values in the graph.
-Numerical Lab values of input and output (see below) at the selected spot are shown on top left of the widget.
+You can switch between point and area sampling mode from within the global color picker panel (see Section 3.3.5, "Global color picker").
+Numerical Lab values of input and output (see below) at the selected spot or area are shown on top left of the widget.